learn-academy-2023-alpha/tic-tac-toe-cave-of-wonders/README.md

 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.
+-Branch: winner
+- Set conditions for winning the game.
+(8 potential options)
+  - hold each winning option in an array.
+    - These winning options will be the indexes of the matched 3 markers
+- These values will be iterated through usingg a for loop to see if the clicked squares have meet a winning condition.
+- If the have met a winning condition, then they will be passed through a conditoinal statement to very that the winning markers all match.
+- Passes through a conditional statement to notify the players if the game has been won or if the game will continue.
+- Passed the variable for the currenCondition into the App.js return statement, within the reach fragments to dynamically display where the game is currently at.

 - As a user, I can't continue playing the game after the game has been won.
 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.
 - As a user, I can click on a restart button that will clear the game board.